Biodiversity

 The Park

 Part of the campus masterplan, this will be located where the Brunel building currently sits.
-The refurbishment of Babbage (New Engineering and Design Facility) will also include a roof garden.
+The refurbishment of Babbage includes a roof garden.
 Once created, the Park will be free and accessible to the general public.

-In 2014 the Isaac Foot building was demolished to make way for this green space between the Mary Newman and Francis Drake Halls of Residence.
-This is currently utilised for research on wildflower planting by the Faculty of Science and Engineering.
+In 2014 the Isaac Foot building was demolished to make way for a green lawn and wildflowers between the Mary Newman and Francis Drake Halls of Residence.
+In 2023 this was converted to a contractor's compound as part of the Fitzroy refurbishment.

 The Nursery